-- B. Any employee hired prior to July 1, 1978, may affix Admissions Day (September 9) and Lincoln's Birthday (February 12) as their floating holidays if they notify the City by June 15th of the previous fiscal year of his or her intentions.
-If these affixed holidays are designated floaters, the City will in good faith provide minimum staffing.
-In those work units which nevertheless must remain open, leave in compliance with this Section shall not be denied solely on the basis of the City's need to cover the position with an overtime replacement. - C. Total floating holiday hours are available for use at the beginning of each fiscal year. - D. Employees who are not in a pay status at the beginning of each fiscal year (not including FMLA or CFRA time) will have their floating holiday hours pro-rated in a manner identical to personal leave in Article VII, Section G upon their return to a paid status. - E. Employees will be compensated at their regular hourly rate for unused floating holiday leave under this Section, not to exceed sixteen (16) hours, at the end of each fiscal year.
+- B. Total floating holiday hours are available for use at the beginning of each fiscal year. - C. Employees who are not in a pay status at the beginning of each fiscal year (not including FMLA or CFRA time) will have their floating holiday hours pro-rated in a manner identical to personal leave in Article VII, Section G upon their return to a paid status. - D. Employees will be compensated at their regular hourly rate for unused floating holiday leave under this Section, not to exceed sixteen (16) hours, at the end of each fiscal year.
 Due to staffing needs it is difficult for employees in certain sections or job titles to be given Christmas Eve or New Years' Eve off.
-This includes employees in the Solid Waste Section on the Incentive Program, and employees in the titles of Water Operators, Sr. Water Operators, Security Guards or Sr. Security Guards.
+This includes employees in the classification of Solid Waste Truck Operator, and employees in the titles of Water Operators, Sr. Water Operators, Security Guards or Sr. Security Guards.
 Because of this, these employees will be compensated for unused floating holiday leave not to exceed twenty (20) hours (see Article V, Section B.4.A above).